[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 Then, I will announce the homework!

-There are two parts to homework.
+There are two parts to the homework.

 First, please make three sentences using today’s grammar.